t0sche/cvss-bt/README.md

 ## Acknowledgements

 This product uses the NVD API but is not endorsed or certified by the NVD.

-This product uses EPSS scores but is not endoresed or cert
+This product uses EPSS scores but is not endoresed or certified by the EPSS SIG.